George Burns (outfielder): Career

 Born in Utica, New York, Burns started his baseball career as a catcher, and reached the Giants in the latter half of the 1911 season.
 Because of his strong throwing arm and outstanding speed, manager John McGraw converted him into an outfielder.
 He joined the regular lineup in 1913 and, becoming one of the first players to wear sunglasses and using a long-billed cap, came to excel defensively in left field at the Polo Grounds with its difficult angles; the left field bleachers came to be known as "Burnsville", and his teammates would later describe him as the "greatest 'sunfielder' in the history of the game."
 In his rookie season he hit 37 doubles, bettering Jim O'Rourke's 1889 club record of 36; the mark would stand for only two years, however, before Larry Doyle hit 40 in 1915.
-1913 also marked Burns' first World Series appearance, though he only batted .158 as the Giants lost.
+1913 also marked Burns's first World Series appearance, though he only batted .158 as the Giants lost.

 In 1914 he led the NL in runs for the first time and batted a career-high .303, and also edged Josh Devore's 1911 club record of 61 steals by one; he finished fourth in the voting for the Chalmers (MVP) Award, in the last year such an award would be given in the NL until 1924.
 In 1917 he batted .302, led the NL in runs a third time and in walks for the first time, and finished second in the NL in total bases behind Hornsby; he also appeared in his second World Series, but had another poor performance, hitting .227 as the Giants again lost.
 In 1919 he led the league in runs, walks and steals again, and also led NL outfielders in fielding percentage for the first time.
 He surpassed his teammate Doyle's franchise record for career stolen bases; his eventual record of 334 was broken by Willie Mays in 1972.
 Burns hit for the cycle on September 17, 1920, and led the NL in runs for the fifth time that year.